Everyone acknowledges good and evil

 I myself am a shemale.
 I don’t like the word ‘transgender,’ because trans means change and I haven’t changed anything.
 I am a female with a birth defect.
 I am not a monster.
 Recently, there was a Salon article on pedophilia and a pedophile said he was not a monster.
 I understand what he means.
 A pedophile is someone who has the urge to have sex with prepubescent children.
 The act is evil, but the thought is just disgusting, without actually being evil, because no one can help their thoughts.
 For that reason, there’s a difference between a pedophile and an actual child abuser.

 This is the crux of one of the most traumatic experiences in my life, perhaps the most traumatic.
 In 1991, I joined a church, the Church of Jesus Christ of Latter-day Saints.
 I stayed with it until around 2001 so almost 10 years, a full decade.
 In many ways, it was the best decade of my life.
 I have nothing against organized religion, even now, and definitely I am not anti-Mormon.
-I admire people like Mitch Mayne who are part of the LGBT community and also Mormon.
+I admire people like Mitch Mayne who are part of the LGBTQ2 community and also Mormon.
+On the other hand, religion itself insists that I am the Other, and not worthy of being part of the in-group.
+This is the Nazi mindset.

-But over the years, I have come to realize the dangers of organized religion, Christian conservatives, evangelicals, etc. I know many people who believe deeply in God and are extremely moral people with happy, well-adjusted families.
+Over the years, I have come to realize the dangers of organized religion, Christian conservatives, evangelicals, etc. I know many people who believe deeply in God and are extremely moral people with happy, well-adjusted families.
 I admire them tremendously.
 But I also admire the mother who sees that her eight-year-old son wants to be a drag queen and she honours his identity by allowing it.
 I don’t agree with parents forcing their ideas on children in any area, and if the child doesn’t show an inclination toward being a drag queen, then he should not be forced, obviously.
 Let the little boy be who he wants to be.
 If that’s what society deems normal, then great.
 If he wants to be gay, great.
 If he wants to be a drag queen great.
 If he wants to twerk at a gay pride parade, then more power to him.
 Anyone who sees anything wrong with this might (note the word, ‘might,’ as I don’t like blanket statements) be a homophobe and a bit of a pervert themselves if they imagine that people seeing a little boy twerking is somehow a sexual come-on.
+I do believe that puberty should occur before any major life decisions should be made.

 The people who are most repressed and the least tolerant are those who inflict the most damage, and often have very guilty secrets of their own.